rotundasoftware/backbone-courier/README.md

 The `passMessages` hash can be used to pass messages received from a child view further up the view hierarchy, to potentially be handled by a more distant ancestor.
 Each entry in the hash has the format `{ "messageName source" : newMessage }`.

 The `messageName` and `source` parts of the hash key interpreted in exactly the same way as in the `onMessages` hash.

+> Note: An asterix character `*` can be used in *both* the `passMessages` and `onMessages` hashes as a wildcard in the `messageName` to match zero or more letters, numbers, or underscores.
+If multiple entries match the message name, the most specific entry will "win", that is, the entry with the greatest number of non-wildcard characters will be used.
+(Matching entries that have a `source` specified are always considered more specific than those that do not have any `source` specified.)

 The value of `newMessage` determines the message that is passed to the view's parent.
 It is often desirable to add additional specificity to a message as it bubbles up to a new, larger context.
 For example, "selected" might become "resourceSelected" as it moves from a resource view to a larger parent view that contains resources as well as other items.
 Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional specificity or to remove data that should remain private to lower levels of the view hierarchy.